JuKyoKim/shellScripts/readme.md

 	* update the script to be flexible to any app installed on current android/ios device?
 2. High Level README.md
 	* update this readme with every tool i've used + installation instructions
-3. initialPullSetUp.sh
-	* need to update with initial setup shell script readme
+	* capitalize correctly
-	* need to make it more stable for brand new work machines
+	* need to make sure android sdk + xcode installation steps are also included
-	* need to test this one out more throughly with my personal machine